World’s 10 Busiest Airlines Routes

 List of the World’s 10 busiest Airline Routes

 With more than 1.5 million seats, the route Jeju (CJU) to Seoul Gimpo (GMO) is currently the busiest airline route in the world.
 Moreover, it is (currently) the world’s only route with more than 1 million seats.
-Already Hanoi to Ho Chi Minh City, ranked second, is below 1 million seats (947,638).
-On rank three and four we have routes to Shanghai Hongqiao with 769,405 and 667,668 seats.
-The route from Melbourne to Sydney is ranked fifth and represents the first non-Asian routes among the world’s 10 busiest airline route.
+Already Hanoi to Ho Chi Minh City ranked second, is below 1 million seats (947,638).
+On rank three and four, we have routes to Shanghai Hongqiao with 769,405 and 667,668 seats.
+Finally, the route from Melbourne to Sydney is ranked fifth and represents the first non-Asian routes among the world’s 10 busiest airline routes.

 Here’s the complete list of the world’s 10 busiest airline routes as of May 2021.